Top 20 Greatest Painters Of All Time

 We have compiled a list of twenty of the greatest painters and their wonderful masterpieces.
-If you are wondering who these famous artists are?
-And the best paintings of all time, look no farther.
+If you are wondering who these famous artists are? and their works? look no farther.

 - Starry Night by Vincent Van Gogh